techidaily/site-fox-helps/source/_posts/quintuple-excellence-writing-for-eight-film-classifications-for-2024.md

 ## Part 1\.
 Why did we pick these films?

 When you look at the top-grossing movies at the box office, it's no surprise that they primarily consist of superhero movies made by big studios with big budgets.
-Black Widow is the[top-grossing film of 2022](https://www.boxofficemojo.com/chart/top%5Flifetime%5Fgross/?area=XWW) so far, with Shang-Chi and The Legend of the Ten Rings a close second.
+Black Widow is the [top-grossing film of 2022](https://www.boxofficemojo.com/chart/top%5Flifetime%5Fgross/?area=XWW) so far, with Shang-Chi and The Legend of the Ten Rings a close second.
 In third place is F9: The Fast Saga, the ninth installment in the overwhelmingly popular Fast and Furious franchise.

 ![reason of picking films](https://images.wondershare.com/filmora/article-images/2022/07/best-screenplays-from-8-genre-1.jpg)